teqnickels/jareds-lectures/CSS at scale (how to organize an apps worth of CSS)/README.md

 The order at which you're styles fall within your final CSS artifact impacts the order at which they're applied.

 ## Selector Specificity
+  Use classes, not IDs
+  Use prefixes

 [Specificity Calculator](https://specificity.keegan.st/)

 ## Pitfalls
+Just give everything a class

 ### Using IDs